nju-websoft/SPARQA/README.md

 * Set datset in the common/globals_args.py: q_mode=graphq. (note that q_mode=cwq if CWQ 1.1)
 * Set skeleton parsing in the common/globals_args.py: parser_mode=head, which means skeleton parsing. (note that parser_mode=dep, which means dependency parsing).
-* Replace the freebase_pyodbc_info and freebase_sparql_html_info in the common/globals_args.py with your local address.
+* Replace the freebase_pyodbc_info and freebase_sparql_html_info in the common/globals_args.py with your local address. (note that 2013 version is for GraphQuestions, and latest version is for CWQ 1.1).

 ### KB-indenpendent query generation
 * Run KB-indenpendent query generation.
 Setup variable module=1.0.
 The input: graph_questions_filepath.
 The output: structure_with_1_ungrounded_graphq_file.